SolaceDev/solace-dev-codelabs/markdown/solace-masterclass/solace-masterclass.md

 ### Use case explanation

 For the banking domain, we will be working with one of the major banks in the world **Acme Bank** which has been a leader in online banking and customer journey.
-They have a large customer base which leads to humungous load of transactions. \
+They have a large customer base which leads to a humungous load of transactions. \
-With an increasing focus on preventing fraudulent transactions, money laundering and to enforce compliance with regulatory requirements, Acme Bank has to comply with legal and security requirements where it performs checks on all the transactions being performed in its system.
+As the importance of preventing fraudulent transactions and money laundering grows, Acme Bank is compelled to adhere to stringent legal and security standards.
+This necessitates thorough transaction monitoring across its systems to ensure compliance with regulatory mandates

 On the roadmap to comply with these requirements, Acme Bank is currently facing the following challenges :